 In Colorado’s San Luis Valley, Western Rivers Conservancy is in the midst of a broad effort to protect outstanding fish and wildlife habitat along the upper Rio Grande and its tributaries.
 As part of this effort, we are connecting people and communities to the Rio Grande by preserving open space and improving recreational access to the valley’s rivers.

 While recreational opportunities can be found along the upper Rio Grande, some stretches, particularly a reach of the river known as “the oxbows,” are difficult or impossible to access due to private property.
 In this area, WRC conserved a small but critical property on the eastern edge of the Weminuche Wilderness, upstream of Creede, near the old Freemon General Store.
-Where a small tributary called Texas Creek flows into the Rio Grande, WRC purchased a 91-acre property with important wet-meadow habitat, montane grassland and mixed conifer forest.
+Where a small tributary called Texas Creek flows into the Rio Grande, WRC purchased an 89-acre property with important wet-meadow habitat, montane grassland and mixed conifer forest.
 In summer 2018, we conveyed the property to the Rio Grande National Forest, creating walk-in access to an area with excellent trout fishing, just off the Silver Thread Scenic Byway.
 The effort also created the only legal resting spot for boaters along an otherwise private, eight-mile stretch of the Rio Grande, ensuring people have a half-mile reach where they can get out of their boats and put their feet on the banks of the Rio Grande, without trespassing.

 Our work at Texas Creek was funded in part by the Land and Water Conservation Fund.
 LWCF was established by Congress in 1964 as a bipartisan effort to safeguard the nation’s most important natural areas and to ensure recreational access for all Americans, including anglers, hikers, hunters, boaters, birders and others.